Skip To Content

 • Sepsis: An out-of-control release of chemicals by your body in an attempt to kill an infection, sepsis can cause organ damage and be life-threatening.

-It’s important to seek treatment if you have a UTI or think you do.
+It’s important to seek treatment if you have a UTI.

 Seeking treatment early is highly recommended as delayed diagnosis and treatment may lead to serious health risks.